PetarSpassov/Quinngard/README.md

 - "+30% attack power for unit" should appear more often (weight 1 -> 2)
 - "+3 Warband" should appear less often (weight 3 -> 2)
 - "Relic forge time and price is reduced by 60%" should appear more often (weight 2 -> 5)
-- All food buildings should appear more often (weight 2 -> 4) except Fishing Cabin (weight 1, unchanged)
+- All food buildings should appear more often (weight 2 -> 4) except Fishing Cabin (weight 1, unchanged).
 - Fishing Cabin can now be offered even if you have other fishing buildings.
 - All military camps should appear much less often (weight 5 -> 1)
 - "-60% attacks from neutral zones" will no longer appear